-- Establish national standards for electronic health information transactions
+- Set national standards for electronic health information transactions

 - Secure the privacy of health data

-- Reduce the chance that you will lose your health insurance
+- Lower the risk of losing your health insurance

 - Make it easier for you to change insurance if you lose your coverage or do not have any insurance

 As a health consumer, you should understand what HIPAA means to your care.
 This can help you make sure that your information is being handled properly.
 You can also take action if it is not.

 HIPAA is perhaps most well known for its Privacy Rule.
 The Privacy Act gives people more control over who shares their personal medical information.
 It also makes it easier for them to access details about their own health and healthcare.

 According to the Privacy Rule, healthcare providers can't show your health information to employers or others who are not allowed to view it.
 For example, they may not pass on information to companies who are thinking about hiring you or who want to add you to their mailing lists.
 Also, they may not share any information about mental health visits.

 The Privacy Rule protects information in your medical record, such as talks with health professionals, electronic data, billing details, and most other health information.